-All assignments are due posted to blackboard by 5:00 PM on the dates listed in the course schedule in this syllabus.
+All assignments are due posted to blackboard by 7:00 PM on the dates listed in the course schedule in this syllabus.
 Ten percent of the available points for the assignment will be deducted each day for late submissions during the first week after the due date.
 After one week from the due date, assignments will not be accepted.
 Thus, an assignment that is three days late is able to obtain only 70% of the points for the assignment regardless of the quality of the work.
 After one week, the assignment will no longer be accepted and a score of zero will be entered into the grade book for the assignment.
-If you are having difficulty with an assignment, please contact the instructor as soon as possible.
-Submitting an assignment late does not alter the due dates of the other assignments and prevents timely feedback that may be of value in later assignments.
+If you are having difficulty with an assignment late does not alter the due dates of the other assignments and prevents timely feedback that may be of value in later assignments.
 Strive to keep up with the assignment schedule.